plutov/packagemain/12-go-kit-1/README.md

 https://github.com/go-kit/kit

-As you can see there are a lot of folders: sd, auth, circuit breaker, etc. which we can import into our project and implement.
+As you can see there are a lot of folders: sd, auth, circuit breaker, etc. which we can import into our project.
 There is a `kitgen` command line tool to generate a service from template which is not ready to be used yet, but there are other packages which can help you.

 ### go-kit CLI